 The Law Library provides on site facilities and equipment for readers with disabilities.
 Through the University's Disability Advisory Service and ARACU departments, students have access to more resources, help and advice.

-Ramp and lift access has been extended to all floors for all readers.
+Lift access is available to all floors for all readers.

 Accessible toilets are available throughout the building however there are no toilets in the library; the nearest are through an archway close to the library entrance.

 Library staff will facilitate access to books where appropriate.
-Please visit the DAS website in the first instance if you are a student needing help with photocopying or materials in alternative formats.
+Please visit the DAS website in the first instance if you are a student needing help with copying library materials or obtaining alternative formats.

 Services for people with mobility problems